codesandbox/docs/packages/projects-docs/pages/learn/repositories/tasks.md

 # .codesandbox/tasks.json

-CodeSandox Projects can be configured through the `.codesandbox/tasks.json` configuration file in your project.
+CodeSandbox Repositories can be configured through the `.codesandbox/tasks.json` configuration file in your project.
 This file defines the steps to set up VMs and configures the running commands inside the workspace (webservers, Docker containers, tests etc.).

 <Callout emoji="⭑">
 Checking these files into version control is recommended to ensure that every collaborator has a similar editing experience.
 This configuration can be tracked and additional changes can be made to specific branches.
 In addition, once the file is merged to your main branch, every new branch will follow the same configuration.